h2oai/sparkling-water/doc/src/site/sphinx/devel/build.rst

 - To build and test a specific module, use, for example, ``./gradlew :sparkling-water-examples:check``.

-Sparkling Water SUBST_SW_VERSION can be be built with Scala 2.10 or Scala 2.11.
-To build Sparkling Water with non-default Scala version, use, for example, ``./gradlew build -x check -PscalaBaseVersion=2.10``.
+Sparkling Water SUBST_SW_VERSION is built with Scala 2.11.

 Note: If you would like to build against custom H2O Python package, specify ``H2O_HOME`` environment variable.
 The variable should point to the root directory of H2O-3 repository.
 This is mainly used for integration testing with H2O-3.